AriannaMucig/CybersecurityLab/home.md

 Visiting `/direct-access-to-kings-landing/` yielded no immediate results.

 To bypass the User-Agent restriction on `/the-tree/`, I modified Firefox's advanced configuration by accessing `about:config`.
 I added a string parameter named `general.useragent.override` and set its value to Three-eyed-raven.
-By inspecting the source code of the page I harvested the username for the Dorne kingdom.
-Finally, by checking the path `/h/i/d/d/e/n/index.php`, discovered during brute-forcing, I successfully retrieved the corresponding password.
+By inspecting the source code of the page I harvested the username for the Dorne kingdom (oberynmartell) and a sequence number (3487 64535 12345).

+By checking the path `/h/i/d/d/e/n/index.php`, discovered during brute-forcing, I successfully retrieved the corresponding password (A_verySmallManCanCastAVeryLargeShad0w).

 ### Dorne (FTP)